clojurebridge-minneapolis/curriculum/lightning-talks/clojurekoans.md

 How does this relate to learning clojure?

-  - Clojure Koans are short fill-in-the blank Clojure expressions that test your knowledge of Clojure and help you to learn
+  - Clojure Koans are short fill-in-the blank Clojure expressions that test your knowledge of Clojure and help you to learn!

 Where do I get them?